Should You Reseed Your Horse Paddock

 If you rent the field, we appreciate that it is more difficult.
 But because the field will get worse over time, even if you manage it well, the Landlord should be building in improving it on a regular basis.
 Or you may end up paying the same rent for a poorer and poorer field.

-If nothing has been done to the field for a long time.
-We always suggest getting a soil sample tested.
+When nothing has been done to the field for a long time.
+We suggest getting a soil sample tested first.
 If there is a problem with the soil, then whatever cultivations or seed you put down may be wasted.

-Best planting times are generally Mid March to Mid May or August to September.
-This is always weather permitting and the main guide is always plant when the conditions are right for the seeds not necessarily when you are ready to plant.
+The best planting times are generally Mid March to Mid May or August to September.
+This is always, weather permitting, and the main guide is always plant when the conditions are right for the seeds not necessarily when you are ready to plant.